aspose-words/Aspose.Words-Documentation/java/developer-guide/programming-with-documents/working-with-paragraphs/_index.md

 Some formatting objects like Font or ParagraphFormat support styles.
 A single built-in or user-defined style is represented by a Style object that contains the corresponding style properties like name, base style, font and paragraph formatting of the style, and so on.

 Furthermore, a **Style** object provides the Style.StyleIdentifier property that returns a locale-independent style identifier represented by a **Style.StyleIdentifier** enumeration value.
 The point is that the names of built-in styles in Microsoft Word are localized for different languages.
 Using a style identifier, you can find the correct style regardless of the document language.
 The enumeration values correspond to the Microsoft Word built-in styles such as Normal , Heading 1 , Heading 2 etc. All user-defined styles are assigned the **StyleIdentifier.User value**.
-The code example given below demonstrates how to apply a paragraph style.
+The code example given below shows how to apply a paragraph style.

 {{< gist "aspose-words-gists" "827e71ccc0b8516a3cfe247b86ce6d4e" "Examples-src-main-java-com-aspose-words-examples-programming_documents-document-WorkingWithParagraphs-DocumentBuilderApplyParagraphStyle.java" >}}